 In addition, depression in early adolescence is linked with increased risks for negative effects on growth and development, school performance, and peer/family relationships in later adolescence.
 Depressed youth are also much more likely to use drugs or alcohol, drop out of school, or engage in promiscuous sex than a young person who is not depressed.
 Feelings of sadness or loneliness not only affect teens but those around them, often causing problems in relationships with peers and family members.

-Although they likely underestimate the actual prevalence of depression, the available data indicate that about nine percent of youth ages 12-17 in 2012 had a major depressive episode during the past year.
-Only a minority (37 percent) of these youth received treatment.
+Although they likely underestimate the actual prevalence of depression, the available data indicate that 12.5 percent of youth ages 12-17 in 2015 had a major depressive episode during the past year.
+Only a minority (39 percent) of these youth received treatment.

 The prevalence of “sad or hopeless” feelings as defined here remained steady between 1999 and 2007, staying between 28 and 29 percent.
 However, between 2007 and 2009, the proportion decreased, from 29 to 26 percent.
-Most of this decrease reflected a decrease in “sad or hopeless” feelings among males.
-Then, between 2009 and 2013, the incidence of these feelings increased, from 26 to 30 percent.
+Most of this decline reflected a lower prevalence of “sad or hopeless” feelings among males.
+Then, between 2009 and 2015, the prevalence of these feelings increased, from 26 to 30 percent.
 This rise was driven mainly by an increase among female teens.
 (Figure 1)

 Differences by Gender

 Girls are more likely than boys to report feeling sad or hopeless.
-In 2013, nearly two-fifths of girls reported having been sad or hopeless (39 percent), while closer to one-fifth of boys reported having felt the same way (21 percent).
-(Figure 1) Rates were highest among Hispanic female students (48 percent).
+In 2015, two-fifths of girls reported having been sad or hopeless, while only one-fifth of boys reported having felt the same way.
+(Figure 1) Rates were highest among Hispanic female students (47 percent).
 (Figure 2)

 Differences by Race and Hispanic Origin

-Hispanic youth are more likely than white or black Hispanic youth are more likely than white or black youth to report feeling sad or hopeless for extended periods of time (37, versus 27 and 28 percent, respectively, in 2013.
+Hispanic youth are more likely than white or black youth to report feeling sad or hopeless for extended periods of time (35, versus 29 and 25 percent, respectively, in 2015).
 (Figure 2)

 Differences by Grade

-In 2013, Twelfth-grade boys were significantly more likely to report having felt sad or hopeless than ninth-grade boys (18 versus 22 percent), while ninth-grade girls were more likely to report having felt sad or hopeless than twelfth-grade girls (41 versus 36 percent).
+In 2015, twelfth-grade boys were significantly more likely to report having felt sad or hopeless than ninth-grade boys (24 versus 17 percent), while ninth-grade girls were more likely to report having felt sad or hopeless than twelfth-grade girls (42 versus 36 percent).
 There were no significant difference by grade level overall.
 (Appendix 1)

 State and Local Estimates

-2013 estimates of feeling sad or hopeless among high school students (Grades 9-12) are available for select states and cities from the Youth Risk Behavior Survey (YRBS): see Table 24.
+2015 estimates of feeling sad or hopeless among high school students (Grades 9-12) are available for select states and cities from the Youth Risk Behavior Survey (YRBS) (Table 24).

-2011-2012 state-level data on major depressive episodes are available from the National Survey on Drug Use and Health: see Table 26.
+2015 state-level data on the prevalence of major depressive episodes among youth ages 12-17 are available from the National Survey on Drug Use and Health (Table 26).

 International estimates (1997-1998) are available from the World Health Organization.
 (See Figure 3.1)